UltraGS: Real-Time Physically-Decoupled Gaussian Splatting for Ultrasound Novel View Synthesis: Experiments

 \textbf{Phantom Dataset \cite{wysocki2024ultra}:} This dataset consists of nine lumbar spine phantom scans acquired using a KUKA robotic manipulator.
 Despite precise tracking, the inclusion of tilted and perpendicular sweeps intentionally induces spinous process occlusions, enabling evaluation under controlled geometric constraints with realistic anatomical blockages.

-\textbf{Clinical Ultrasound Examination Dataset (Clinical Dataset):} This is our in-house dataset, collected using the Canon i900 ultrasound system with institutional research ethics approval (Ethics Approval No.: ******).
+\textbf{Clinical Ultrasound Examination Dataset (Clinical Dataset):} This is our in-house dataset, collected using the Canon i900 ultrasound system with institutional research ethics approval (Ethics Approval No.: SL2024-KY-29-01).
 It consists of six challenging cases, each involving unconstrained probe motion, anatomical occlusions, and clinically realistic scanning variability.
 Three wrist joint cases using volar scanning for carpal tunnel visualization, and three kidney cases employing a dual-plane strategy (transverse and longitudinal) for comprehensive coverage.
 Acquired via standard protocols, these data reflect the inherent complexity of real-world clinical imaging.
-The dataset will be made publicly available to advance research in ultrasound reconstruction.